dmbarbour/glas/docs/GlasNamespaces.md

 ### User-Defined Syntax

-After loading a file, the returned binary must be processed into an AST.
-This computation is performed within the macro.
-Thus, user-defined macros serve the role of a front-end compiler.

-As a convention, I propose that users define a front-end compiler per file extension, integrating via '%env.lang.FileExt'.
-To bootstrap this setup, the glas executable initially provides a built-in definition for '%env.lang.glas'.
-A front-end compiler should represent a program of type `Src -> [ct] AST`, receiving macro compile-time effects.
+As a convention, users may define front-end compilers per file extension in '%env.lang.FileExt'.
+To bootstrap this process, the glas executable initialy injects a built-in definition for '%env.lang.glas'.
+The front-end compiler should be a purely functional Program of type `Binary -> AST` for use within a macro but separate from operations to load the binary or link the AST.

 ### Tagged Definitions and Calling Conventions